Fairytales and Other Stories

 On and on Alisha and her ladies-

-The dead surrounded Alisha and the guards lay where they fell, nor had any of the women that had been with her been spared.
+The dead surrounded Alisha, and the guards lay where they fell, nor had any of the women with her been spared.
 She was the only one left alive.
 Alisha watched as the horse stepped from the forest.
 Black as the night it had eyes like burning embers.
 Its rider was tall, gaunt, and clothed in a black cloak.
 Evil seemed to pour out from this man.
-If Alisha had ever known fear she was afraid now for this man gave new meaning to the word.
+If Alisha had ever known fear, she was afraid now for this man gave new meaning to the word.

 Slowly he rode toward her.
 Never before had Alisha felt so lost and alone and utterly helpless.
 The man stopped his horse in front of her and stared at her for a long time.”
 At last,” he said, “a woman worthy to be my wife.
 I am pleased to see the claims of your beauty were not exaggerated.
 Yes indeed, you should make an excellent wife my dear.”

 “Never, I will kill you or myself before I’d become your wife,” Alisha replied quietly barely concealing her anger toward this man who would dare destroy her dream.

 “Never is a long time my dear,” the man replied simply.

 Alisha wondered who the man was, yet in the back of her mind, she knew.
 There was only one man in the entire known world that was so evil that one could feel his hatred for all living things and that was Damar, the Dark Sorcerer, and Lord of the Castle Cragmar.
 If this was indeed Lord Damar, then there was no hope.
 She’d never see her home or her father again.
 Alisha wondered what her father would do.
 She wondered if he’d get the sword she ordered for him from the armorer that lived in the village below her father’s castle.